 Our lead indication for BP1003 is pancreatic cancer due to the severity of this disease and the lack of effective, life-extending treatments.
 PDAC is a cancer of the exocrine cells of the pancreas.
 In the U.S. in 2022, approximately 62,210 people were diagnosed with PDAC, and approximately 49,830 died from the disease.
-It is estimated that less than 11% of PDAC patients survive beyond 5 years, and it is projected that by 2030, PDAC will become the second most lethal cancer behind lung cancer.
+It is estimated that less than 11% of PDAC patients survive beyond five years, and it is projected that by 2030, PDAC will become the second most lethal cancer behind lung cancer.
 Treatment of the disease is hampered by the location of the pancreas, which is difficult to reach with conventional therapies and the fibrotic nature of the tumors, which protects them from penetration by chemotherapeutics.
 We believe a novel and unconventional therapeutic is needed to overcome these barriers to treatment.

-While competition for therapeutics that target the STAT3 pathway exist, the competition for specific STAT3 inhibitors is very small.
+While competition for therapeutics that target the STAT3 pathway exists, the competition for specific STAT3 inhibitors is very small.
 Many peptides designed to bind to STAT3 suffered from poor intrinsic pharmacokinetic properties, including poor cellular permeability and lack of stability in vivo, which curtailed their further development.
 Even second-generation peptidomimetics have failed to overcome these limitations.
 Most compounds under development target the pathway upstream of STAT3, such as the JAK2 kinase.
 However, lack of efficacy of the JAK2 kinase inhibitors was observed in PDAC clinical studies.
 Ionis Pharmaceuticals, Inc. has developed an antisense DNA-based STAT3 inhibitor called IONIS-STAT3-2.5Rx.
 It is being evaluated in clinical trials by AstraZeneca under the name AZD9150 for solid tumors and NHL.
 However, due to the toxicity of the DNA chemistry, thrombocytopenia continues to limit the systemic delivery and efficacy of such compounds for the treatment of cancer.
 We believe BP1003 avoids these complications.

 We hypothesized that the natural lipid delivery vesicle would have unique characteristics that would allow for penetration of the fibrotic stroma to reach the PDAC cells.
 An abstract of the preclinical study was presented in the 2019 American Association for Cancer Research Annual Meeting.
 Our preclinical work demonstrated that BP1003 was successful in crossing the scar tissue matrix and delivering antisense drug into the tumor tissue.
 Subsequent studies evaluating the combination of BP1003 with gemcitabine, a standard of care for PDAC patients with metastatic disease, suggest that the regimen has synergistic anti-tumor effects.
-We have successfully completed several IND enabling studies of BP1003 and have one additional IND enabling study to complete.
+Additionally, an abstract of the preclinical study demonstrating that BP1003 enhanced the sensitivity of breast and ovarian cancer cells to chemotherapy was presented at the 2022 AACR Annual Meeting.
+We have successfully completed several IND enabling studies of BP1003, including safety.
+Body weight was used as an indicator of BP1003 safety in rodents.
+Mice received saline or twice weekly injections of BP1003 for four weeks.
+There was no difference in body weight between control mice and BP1003-treated mice (Figure 3).
+We have one additional IND enabling study to complete.
 Once the additional study is successfully completed, our goal is to file an IND and initiate the first-in-humans Phase 1 study of BP1003 in patients with refractory, metastatic solid tumors, including pancreatic cancer and NSCLC.